meerkatone/Binary-Analyser-Plugin-for-Binary-Ninja/README.md

   - Count functions and strings

 - **Batch Analysis**:
-  - Analyze individual binaries or entire directories
+  - Analyse individual binaries or entire directories
   - Compare metrics across multiple binaries
   - Process and visualize results in a unified dashboard